FGI-GEOINFO/Baltic-Explorer/docs/ubuntu.md

 # Tutorial

-This tutorial will cover an installation from scratch of a uMap instance in an Ubuntu server.
+This tutorial will cover an installation from scratch of a Baltic Explorer instance in an Ubuntu 18.04 LTS.

-You need sudo grants on this server, and it must be connected to Internet.
+You need sudo grants, and it must be connected to Internet.

+## Install python-GDAL dependencies
+*GDAL is not needed in the main Baltic Explorer system.
+It is included to enable adding, for example analysis functioanlities to the system.
+If you wish to not install GDAL, in order to not get errors in the installation, you need to remove the import of "osgeo" from the views.py file.

+    sudo add-apt-repository ppa:ubuntugis/ppa

+    sudo apt-get update
+    sudo apt install gdal-bin

+    export CPLUS_INCLUDE_PATH=/usr/include/gdal
+    export C_INCLUDE_PATH=/usr/include/gdal

-## Install system dependencies
+## Install other system dependencies

-    sudo apt install build-essential autoconf python3.6 python3.6-dev python-virtualenv wget nginx uwsgi uwsgi-plugin-python3 postgresql-9.5 postgresql-server-dev-9.5 postgresql-9.5-postgis-2.2 git libxml2-dev libxslt1-dev zlib1g-dev
+    sudo apt install build-essential autoconf python3.6 python3.6-dev python-virtualenv wget nginx uwsgi uwsgi-plugin-python3 postgresql-10 postgresql-server-dev-10 postgresql-10-postgis-2.4 git libxml2-dev libxslt1-dev zlib1g-dev

-*Note: nginx and uwsgi are not required for local development environment*

-*Note: uMap also works with python 2.7 and 3.4, so adapt the package names if you work with another version.*

 ## Create deployment directories: